 The ﬁrst step is understanding the various roles on a typical design team.
 Pinpoint the area you would like to focus on and learn as much as you can.
 Having a starting point is crucial when you’re transitioning into tech.

 Before diving in head first, remember, It's impossible to learn every area of design as a junior designer.
 When you start this journey, it is best to have a focused design goal.
 This goal can help you narrow your focus to specific areas of interest.
 Once you figure out your design goals, you can create a personalized design curriculum just for you and your learning style.

 SCENARIO 1: "I want to cultivate the ability to design clean layouts that are easy to implement."

-This person may look into UI design, UX design and Front End Development.
+This person may look into UI design, UX design or Front End Development.
 They may even combine efforts to focus on a UX/UI Developer career.

 SCENARIO 2: "I want to lead design decisions to combat Airbnb, Lyft, and Uber's discrimination issues."